-7.4 Satellite simulations with Long Feedback Delay
+8.4.
+Satellite simulations with Long Feedback Delay

 In our second set of satellite simulations, we examine the effect of longer feedback delays.
-Consider a switch A at the end of a satellite link or a switch downstream of A. It will have a feedback delay of about 550 ms. This is the scenario we model.
-We form a new configuration as shown in Figure 5 by replacing the links in the feedback path to sources with satellite link.
+Consider a switch A at the end of a satellite link or a switch downstream of A. It will have a feedback delay of about 550 ms. We use a new configuration as shown in Figure 8 by replacing the links in the feedback path to sources with satellite link.
 All other links are of length 1 km each.
 As a result, the round trip time and the feedback delay are both approximately equal to 550 ms.

-Figure 5: The "N Source + VBR" Configuration with long feedback delays
+Figure 8.
+The "N Source + VBR" Configuration with satellite links and long feedback delays

-Tables 3a and 3b (similar to Tables 1a and 1b) show the maximum switch queue length, the total TCP throughput, VBR throughput, ABR throughput, and efficiency for three combinations of the mean and standard deviation.
-Table 3a is for TCP MSS = 512 bytes, while Table 3b is for TCP MSS = 9140 bytes.
+Tables 5 and 6 (similar to Tables 1 and 2) show the maximum switch queue length, the total TCP throughput, and efficiency for three combinations of the mean and standard deviation.
+Table 5 is for TCP MSS = 512 bytes, while Table 6 is for TCP MSS = 9140 bytes.